0phois/MudBlazor.StaticInput/README.md

 </details>

-## :rocket: Get Started :rocket:
+## :rocket: Getting Started :rocket:
 To start using MudBlazor.StaticInput in your projects, simply install the package via NuGet Package Manager:
 ```bash
 dotnet add package MudBlazor.StaticInput
 ```
-> Note: MudBlazor should already be setup for you application
+> Note: MudBlazor should already be setup for your application